 The secret to this scrumptious pudding is the addition of orange juice and cinnamon.
-Topped with thinly sliced orange to enhance both flavor and presentation, it’s a stunning dessert perfect for any gathering.
-(Bookmark this recipe for next Thanksgiving!)
+Topped with thinly sliced orange to enhance both flavor and presentation, it’s a stunning dessert perfect for any occasion.
+(Bookmark this recipe for your next holiday gathering!)

 Yield : 6 to 8 servings

 - ½ cup milk

 - 2 tsp ground cinnamon